 Comedian Stephen Colbert coined the word to describe the Bush administration’s tendency to fudge the facts in its favor.
 Ten years after the American Dialect Society named it Word of the Year, former president Bush’s calendar is packed with such leisure activities as golf and painting portraits of world leaders, but "truthiness" remains on active duty.
 It’s particularly germane in this election year, though politicians are far from its only practitioners.
 Take global warming.
+NASA makes a pretty rock solid case for both its existence and our role in it: 97 percent or more of actively publishing climate scientists agree: Climate-warming trends over the past century are extremely likely due to human activities.
 Framework for Information Literacy for Higher Education.
 Filed by the ACRL Board on February 2, 2015.

 Adopted by the ACRL Board, January 11, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-PDF Version Print copies may be purchased from the Association of College and Research Libraries for $15.00 for a package of 10, including standard postage.
-Expedited shipping is available for an additional charge.
 Journaling as a means to scaffold & assess learning.
 Journaling is like whispering to one’s self and listening at the same time.Mina Murray In an earlier post, I discussed formative and summative assessments, and how they can provide opportunities to support learners.

 Assessment is a fundamental component of the teaching & learning process.
 Formative & summative assessments can provide meaningful opportunities to meet the diverse needs of students.
-Journaling is example of a formative assessment that can be used to help educators anticipate future instruction.
 Inquiry-Based Learning Tools for Teachers.
 Queensland Curriculum and Assessment Authority.
 Navigating the Information Landscape: Resources for Young People.
 As librarians, we are continually challenged and tasked with creating programming that teach multiple literacies — including information literacy, digital literacy, news literacy and media literacy — in fun, engaging and interactive ways.

 Now parliament is dealing with the minefield of tolerance: how will it change legislation so it honours family diversity and religious freedoms without discriminating against either?
 What should be tolerated, accepted and prohibited?
 This week’s Ethics Explainer should help… For some people, the value of tolerance is simply the opposite of intolerance.
 ‘Critical’ Information Literacy.
 The capacity for local conditions and issues to influence the way information literacy is defined and taught, is a concept that has gained significant momentum over the last decade among librarians and educators around the world.